LauhithN/Finance-Dashboard/README.md

 # Personal Finance Dashboard

 A responsive and interactive personal finance dashboard built with vanilla HTML, CSS, and JavaScript.
-No frameworks or libraries used
+No frameworks or libraries required!

 ## Features